 1. Start Here

-Your cruise ship will likely be docked in this location.
-Once you leave the ship spend some time on the water’s edge.
-There are shaded benches along the way as well as a nice breeze.
-Continue on over the bridge to the park.
+Your cruise ship will likely be docked at this location.
+Once you leave the ship to spend some time on the water’s edge, there are shaded benches along the way as well as a nice breeze.
+Continue over the bridge to the park.

 2. Bahía Urbana Waterfront Complex